-Medical Law, Other Areas of Law, Professional Liability, Property, Chancery & Commercial, Public Authority Liability
+Medical Law, Professional Liability, Property, Chancery & Commercial, Public Sector & Human Rights, Other Areas of Law

 The New Year will hopefully bring with it important news from Australia for employees everywhere – particularly those having sex in hotels!